lkallioniemi/wp-testing/README.md

 Make sure you [installed everything you need] [install-heroku] before you proceed.

-### <a name="create-heroku-app"></a>Create a new heroku app
+### <a name="create-heroku-app"></a>Create a new heroku app (master)

-Join the app on [Heroku] (https://www.heroku.com/) by logging in and accessing the [frc apps] (https://dashboard.heroku.com/orgs/frc/apps) directory.
-Once you've joined it, type:

 ```sh
 $ heroku create --region eu --buildpack https://github.com/frc/heroku-buildpack-wordpress PROJECTNAME
 ```

+Join the app on [Heroku] (https://www.heroku.com/) by logging in and accessing the [frc apps] (https://dashboard.heroku.com/orgs/frc/apps) directory.

-Check Heroku and make sure all the addons are installed.
+Check the settings and make sure all the addons are installed.
 If not, you will have to add them manually.

 Example to add them manually from the command line: